mhartl/pivotal-github/README.md

 4. Either handle the conflict by hand or use the visual merge tool: `git mergetool`
 5. Commit the change: `git commit -a`
 6. Push up the modified branch: `git push`
-7. Add a Chore to revisit the pull request and assign to Developer #2 [*This step is experimental*]
+7. Add a Chore to revisit the pull request and assign to Developer #2 (Bob) [*This step is experimental*]

-Now Developer #2 should be able to merge in the pull request using the nice big green button at GitHub.
+Now Bob should be able to merge in the pull request using the nice big green button at GitHub.

 ## Usage